Holley (HLLY)

 AI Analysis | Feedback

-Matthew Stevenson joined Holley as President and Chief Executive Officer in June 2023.
-He has nearly 25 years of experience transforming organizations and leading growth and turnarounds of large industrial and consumer companies in both the private and public sectors.
-Most recently, he served as President and Chief Executive Officer at Blue Bird Corporation, where he led a comprehensive operational and financial turnaround of the company.
-Mr. Stevenson also helped found and serves on the board of a consumer home services company backed by Imperial Capital, a Toronto-based private equity firm.
-He gained experience in senior leadership roles with companies such as Daimler, Bridgestone, and Terminix.
+Matthew Stevenson joined Holley as President and CEO in June 2023.
+Prior to Holley, he served as President and Chief Executive Officer at Blue Bird Corporation, where he led a comprehensive operational and financial turnaround of the company.
+He has nearly 25 years of experience transforming organizations and leading growth and turnarounds in both private and public sectors, including senior leadership roles at Daimler, Bridgestone, and Terminix.
+Stevenson also helped found and serves on the board of a consumer home services company backed by Imperial Capital, a Toronto-based private equity firm.

-Jesse Weaver joined Holley as Chief Financial Officer in December 2022, bringing nearly 20 years of experience in finance, strategy, and data analytics.
-Most recently, he served as Senior Vice President of Finance at SmileDirectClub.
-Prior to that, he was Vice President of Financial Planning and Analysis at Dollar General.
-Before joining Dollar General, Mr. Weaver held multiple leadership positions in finance at Yum!
-Brands' U.S. Pizza Hut division.
-He also worked in M&A and capital advisory for a middle-market investment bank.
+Jesse Weaver joined Holley as Chief Financial Officer in December 2022.
+He brings nearly 20 years of experience in finance, strategy, and data analytics.
+Most recently, he served as Senior Vice President of Finance at SmileDirectClub (NASDAQ: SDC).
+Before that, he was Vice President of Financial Planning and Analysis at Dollar General (NYSE: DG) and held multiple leadership positions in finance at Yum!
+Brands (NYSE: YUM) U.S. Pizza Hut division.

 Vinod Nimmagadda joined Holley in 2021 as its Executive Vice President of Corporate Development & New Ventures.
-He has over eight years of finance and investment banking experience within the automotive aftermarket, having served as a Vice President within Jefferies Group LLC and in various other investment banking roles at Jefferies Group LLC.
-He was also an investment banking analyst within BB&T's investment banking division.
+He has over eight years of finance and investment banking experience within the automotive aftermarket, having served as a Vice President within Jefferies Group LLC from 2019 to 2021, and in various other investment banking roles at Jefferies Group LLC since 2016.
+He also previously worked as an investment banking analyst at BB&T's investment banking division.

 Patrick Pierce has served as Holley's Chief Human Resources Officer since August 2021.
-He possesses over 15 years of human resource experience across multiple industries, including industrial equipment, consumer packaged goods, and retail.
-Before joining Holley, Mr. Pierce held various leadership roles at Treehouse Foods, Inc., and human resource roles at Pepsi Bottling Group Inc. and Case New Holland.
+He has over 15 years of human resource experience across multiple industries, including industrial equipment, consumer packaged goods, and retail.
+Before joining Holley, Mr. Pierce was employed by Treehouse Foods, Inc. (NYSE: THS), where he served in various leadership roles, most recently as Vice President, Corporate Human Resources.

 AI Analysis | Feedback